 Is it possible to get an official certificate of participation?
 I need one in order to get funding for the Summer School from my university.

 Yes, of course.
 Please send us an email: email@example.com

 Do I need a Visa to enter Germany?
 How do I get a Visa?

 You can find out here if you need a Visa and what the requirements are.
-Please find out as soon as possible and let us know right away if you need an official invitation oder confirmation of participation in order to get your Visa.
+Please find out as soon as possible and let us know right away if you need an official invitation in order to get your Visa.

 Can you assist me with the Visa application?

 If you need an official invitation in order to get a Visa, please contact us.

 Do you offer accomodation for participants?
 Can you help me find accomodation in Berlin?

 No, unfortunately we do not have the capacity to offer assistance with that.
 Please try and consult the usual online search engines to find accommodation.